- Our service portfolio

 In the world of Software Engineering, the development and the operations teams work diligently to achieve their goals, but being so deeply embedded in their respective processes can make these two teams not see eye to eye at times.
 That is where the value of a DevOps-oriented team really shows and where the role of the DevOps engineer comes into play – to ensure smooth sailing for both teams.

 Jovica Zoric, our DevOps engineer, shared his favorite parts of working on interesting projects in a DevOps environment at ProductDock.

-How would you describe our company culture from your point of view?
+How would you describe our company culture?

 I’d say that the first thing I appreciate about our culture is open communication and the chance to ask any colleague for assistance.
 Everyone is always ready and willing to help, regardless of their position in the company.

-Giving and receiving feedback openly is another great thing, since it enables you to help others by giving them your opinion, and vice versa.
+Giving and receiving feedback openly is another great thing since it enables you to help others by giving them your opinion and vice versa.

 What are some of the responsibilities you’ve had in this role that differ from the same role in another company?